Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Three-Component Disaggregation of ROE

-The financial data reveals several notable trends in key performance indicators over the analyzed periods.
+The analysis of the quarterly financial indicators reveals a number of noteworthy trends and shifts in performance over the observed periods.

 - Net Profit Margin